GiantDwarfRen/lab-report-5/index.md

 echo -e '\nFinished cloning'
 ```
 Clone the grading url. exit if clone fail.

+Also, it redirects clone message to clone-result.txt.
+So, instead of showing all cloning process, only "Finished clone" or "Clone Filaed" will be displayed.
+Much more clean and precise.
 ```
 if [[ -f student-submission/ListExamples.java ]]
 then